mrusse/soularr/README.md

 [Lidarr]
 api_key = yourlidarrapikeygoeshere
 host_url = http://localhost:8686
-#This should be the path mounted in lidarr that points to your slskd download dir
+#This should be the path mounted in lidarr that points to your slskd download directory.
+#If Lidarr is not running in Docker then this may just be the same dir as Slskd is using below.
 download_dir = /lidarr/path/to/slskd/downloads

 [Slskd]